emm-aah/wellness-wien/README.md

 * _Media_
 [https://www.pexels.com] I used Pexel for all images I used in this site.
 [https://www.fontawesome.com] Font awesome was used for the logo and footer icons.

+* _Acknowledgements_
+My mentor, Medale Oluwafemi, pointed me in the right direction for resources and had great advice.